How Long Does It Take to Become a Medical Assistant? Length of School, Training Programs, & Certification

 In general, you can become eligible to take the certification exam by completing an approved medical assistant program.
 Another option is to have already worked as a medical assistant for a certain amount of time (typically for at least a year within the last three years).

 Once you are eligible, you can schedule your exam.
 After you take your exam, you will receive test results that show whether you have met the standards for certification.
-The whole process will end up taking a month or two, including time for studying.
+The whole process typically takes a month or two, including time for studying.

-Once you earn your certification, you will need to recertify every two years.
+Once you earn your certification, you have to recertify every two years.
 Again, this process will differ depending on the type of certification.
 In general, you will need to satisfy continuing education (CE) requirements and pay a recertification fee.

 Working Hours of Medical Assistants